bjkamrat/myrepo/Github_week_pres1.md

 * Use arrow-up and arrow-down to repeat previous commands.
 Or search for previous commands with `CTRL` + `r`.

-# Chapter 9: Connect to GitHub
+# Chapter 12: Connect RStudio to Git and GitHub

+## Objectives:
-Objective: Make sure that you can all pull from and push to GitHub on your local computer
+1. Make sure that you can all pull from and push to GitHub in RStudio on your local computer
+2. Use RStudio to edit, commit, and push to your remote GitHub repo

-* Order of operation
+## Order of operation
   1. Connect to GitHub
   2. Make a repository (or repo) on GitHub
-  3. Clone the repo to your local computer (or remote)
+  3. Clone the repo to your local computer via RStudio
   4. Make a local change, commit, and push
   5. Confirm local change propagated to the GitHub remote
   6. Clean up